fixm-ccb/FIXM-Core-4.2.0-testing/docs/other-using-fixm-core-with-an-application-library.md

-While the content and organization of a FIXM Application depends entirely on the needs of the data exchange it is intended to support, the FF-ICE and Basic Message Applications should provide a useful set of examples for how to build a Library with and without associated templates.
+While the content and organization of a FIXM Application depends entirely on the needs of the data exchange it is intended to support, the FF-ICE and Basic Message Applications should provide a useful set of examples for how to build an Application with and without associated templates.
 To supplement this, Appendix A below provides step-by-step instructions on how to create a simple Application.